zhoupc/CNMF_E/README.md

 # CNMF_E
 Constrained Nonnegative Matrix Factorization for microEndoscopic data.
 'E' also suggests 'extension'.
-It is build on top of [CNMF](https://github.com/epnev/ca_source_extraction) with supports to 1 photon data.
+It is built on top of [CNMF](https://github.com/epnev/ca_source_extraction) with supports to 1 photon data.

 ## Download
 OPTION 1: download the package using this [LINK](https://github.com/zhoupc/CNMF_E/archive/master.zip)